prithvikannan/cs-31/README.md

 # cs-31
-My code for David Smallberg's CS31 class taken in Fall 2018
+My code for David Smallberg's CS31 class taken in Fall 2018.
+Grade received: A